-Why not do a quick Similar Web search and see where you land amongst your competitors?
+Do a quick Similar Web search and see where you land amongst your competitors.
 The site is easy to use; just type in the URL you want to investigate, and voila.
 You’ll get some basic traffic info, insights into your audience likes, and similar sites.
 It only takes a minute or two to look a site up, so try it out.

 Yes, Hubspot seems to be the inbound marketing software solution that many B2B companies love.
 It’s not cheap, but it can pay for itself with just one proper lead.
 There are many resources available if you want to invest in and learn this software system; it’s one of the best.

 8. Know How to Use Google AdWords (Even if You Don’t Want to Do a Campaign Just Yet).